 So, 2019 is a wrap.
-I’ve seen mixed reviews about the year in Facebook; everything from best sales ever to very lackluster results.
+I’ve seen mixed reviews about the year on Facebook; everything from best sales ever to very lackluster results.
 At this point, you’re probably focusing on next steps.
-Let me suggest a few that I’ve seen help clients successfully prepare for upcoming next year.
+Let me suggest a few that I’ve seen help clients successfully prepare for the upcoming next year.

 7 Profit First Steps for 2020

 - Set aside any excess cash in a separate savings bank account for now.

 Don’t pay off debt.
 Make minimum payments for this month while you get your strategy together.

 - Take time to do an After-action Review.

 There are lots of resources on the internet for this process.
 A quick way to facilitate an After-action Review is by gathering the key players together, in a room or virtually, and going through the following questions.

 – What actually occurred?

 - Determine what your year-end numbers are telling you.